 Zapier makes it easy to import notes from an endless variety of sources.
-Using ready-made templates, you can specify a trigger in your favorite app which will push that feedback into your productboard inbox.
+Using ready-made templates, you can specify a trigger in your favorite app which will push that feedback into your Productboard Insights board

-While the full list of templates is found on the productboard + Zapier landing page, here are some common integrations to push feedback into your inbox:
+While the full list of templates is found on the Productboard + Zapier landing page, here are some common integrations to push feedback into your Insights board:

 Importing feedback via email

 No more digging through your email inbox to find relevant conversations, user research notes, or feature requests!
 Preserve your inbox (and your sanity) by forwarding relevant emails directly into Productboard.

 Click your avatar in the bottom left corner, then select Integrations:

 Scroll down and select Email integration.
 Click the toggle to enable the integration.
 Your unique email address will display below:

 Tip: Create an easy-to-remember email alias for your unique email address, like “firstname.lastname@example.org”.
-Doing so will make it super simple for everyone else to send feedback straight to productboard, not your inbox!
+Doing so will make it super simple for everyone else to send feedback straight to Productboard, not your email inbox!